kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 I've prepared one [here](https://github.com/kubernetes-hy/material-example/tree/master/app1) `docker run jakousa/dwk-app1`.

 To deploy we need the cluster to have an access to the image.
-By default Kubernetes is intended to be used with a registry.
+By default, Kubernetes is intended to be used with a registry.
 K3d offers `import-images` command, but since that won't work when we go to non-k3d solutions we'll use the now very familiar registry *Docker Hub*.

 ```console
 $ docker tag _image_ _username_/_image_